j2store/userguide/inventory.md

 * Hold stock for (in minutes) before cancelling

-    If the previous option is set to yes, this option will be enabled for entering the allowed time for order confirmation.
-If not, it will stay disabled.
+    If the previous option is set to yes, this option will be enabled for entering the allowed time for order confirmation, else, it will stay disabled.